 Community members can help through donations of nutritious food.
 The foods most needed include protein items (canned meats, tuna, and beans), canned vegetables (low sodium) and fruits (in 100% juice), low-sugar cereals, whole grain pasta, low-sodium soups, chili and stews, peanut butter and 100% juice.
 These items are among some of the essentials needed for a well-balanced diet and are often the most difficult for food-insecure families to afford.
 Items that cannot be accepted include rusty or bulging cans, foods that are clearly beyond their expiration date and home-canned items which all have to be disposed of for health reasons.
 Please try to avoid donations in glass jars as they can easily break when tossed in with canned items.
 All food collected stays in the community in which it was donated to help local individuals and families in need.
 Questions about your community’s participation should be directed to your local postmaster.

-Volunteers are needed to help sort and box the food when it is delivered to Food for People at Eureka and Arcata locations on Saturday, May 13th.
+Volunteers are needed to help sort and box the food when it is delivered to Food for People at Eureka and Arcata locations on Saturday, May 12th.
 This is a perfect opportunity for families, youth groups, civic groups and others to lend a hand for a few hours.
-Please call Food for People’s Volunteer & Direct Services Manager, Philip Anzada, at (707) 445-3166 extension 310 for more information or visit their web site at www.foodforpeople.org.
+Please call Food for People’s Volunteer & Direct Services Manager, Philip Anzada, at (707) 445-3166 extension 310 for more information or visit their website at www.foodforpeople.org.

 If you miss your letter carrier on Saturday, you may drop your donation off Monday through Friday at Food for People, 307 W. 14th St. in Eureka, at one of our drop sites throughout the county, or contact a food pantry in your local community.
 A list of Food for People’s Pantry Network locations and their schedule of operating hours can be found online at http://www.foodforpeople.org/programs/emergency-food-pantry-network.